 Listen on the go

-Visions of America: A History of the United States uses images as primary historical evidence to bring history to life for a generation of visual learners.
-Emphasizing how key choices and competing visions of America shaped our nation’s past, authors Jennifer Keene, Saul Cornell, and Edward O’Donnell help students realize that history is not just an endless list of names and dates but as the fascinating tale of human experience.
+REVEL for Visions of America: A History of the United States uses images as primary historical evidence to bring history to life for a generation of visual learners.
+Emphasizing how key choices and competing visions of America shaped our nation’s past, authors Jennifer Keene, Saul Cornell, and Edward O’Donnell help students realize that history is not just an endless list of names and dates, but the fascinating tale of human experience.
 In addition to updated visuals, REVEL for the Third Edition includes chapter-level learning objectives tied to a set of learning outcomes for the course, which help instructors evaluate and demonstrate student achievement.

 Published by Pearson (July 14th 2021) - Copyright © 2017